FengyunSun/Basin-Delineation/README.md

 Useful Tool for Basin Deliniation

-Make sure you have already enabled Spatial Analyst (Open ArcMAP, in menu, look for Customize -- Extensions -- check the box before "Spatial Analyst").
+Make sure you have already enabled Spatial Analyst of your ArcGIS (Open ArcMAP, on menu, look for Customize -- Extensions -- check the box before "Spatial Analyst").

 ----